Vegas victims’ attorneys criticize MGM’s legal maneuver

-LAS VEGAS (AP) — Attorneys for a group of victims of the Las Vegas mass shooting are harshly criticizing MGM Resorts International over its legal maneuver seeking to centralize multiple lawsuits.
+LAS VEGAS (AP) — Attorneys for a group of victims of the Las Vegas mass shooting harshly criticized MGM Resorts International this week over its legal maneuver seeking to consolidate multiple lawsuits stemming from the massacre.

-MGM sued more than 1,900 victims of the mass shooting last month in multiple federal courts in an effort to avoid liability for the gunfire that originated from its Mandalay Bay casino-resort.

-It then asked a panel of federal judges to combine the cases in one court.

-The victims’ attorneys in court documents filed this week say MGM is acting with improper motives in seeking to have the cases centralized.
+The victims’ attorneys in court documents filed Tuesday say the casino operator is acting with improper motives in seeking to have the cases combined in one court.
 They also argue the company has not properly served the victims with court documents.

+MGM last month sued more than 1,900 victims of the deadliest mass shooting in modern U.S. history in a bid to avoid liability for the gunfire that rained down from a lone gunman at its Mandalay Bay casino-resort.
+The company filed the lawsuits in eight states and then asked a panel of federal judges to combine those cases and others stemming from the shooting.

+The company argues in the lawsuits that it has “no liability of any kind” to survivors or families of slain victims under a federal law enacted after the Sept.
+11 terrorist attacks.
+It is not asking the victims for money and has insisted it is all an effort to avoid years of costly litigation.

 Most Read Nation & World Stories